The Santa Barbara United Nations Day Dinner Honoring Rinaldo Brutoco

 EVENT AT A GLANCE:

-What: United Nations Association of Santa Barbara & Tri Counties awards dinner honoring environmental leader Rinaldo S. Brutoco
+What: United Nations Association of Santa Barbara & Tri Counties awards dinner honoring environmental leader Rinaldo S. Brutoc

 Date & Time: 5:30 p.m., Tuesday, Oct.
 24